8 Best Market Research Methods to Know Your Buyer Better

 Choosing an Audience

 Audience selection is the most essential part of any successful marketing campaign.
-I must ensure I’m talking with people representing my ideal customer base – knowing their demographics, interests and behaviours related to what I sell.
+I must ensure I’m talking with people who represent my ideal customer base – understanding their demographics, interests and behaviours related to what I sell.

 Timing & Relevance

-If you want your market research to matter, it must be done when customers feel a certain way based on current events!
+If you want your market research to matter, it must be conducted when customers feel a certain way in response to current events!

 Look for signs around town showing businesses taking inventory, find posts complaining about product features, and read news articles detailing how long people wait in line at popular destinations – all these things give clues about what should matter most during this understanding phase.

-On top of being relevant internally within my organisation, this information also applies externally when seen through different lenses, such as industry peers or competitors themselves considering similar actions but maybe not yet aware because they lack access/knowledge/insight into specific details surrounding shifts happening within market space.
+On top of being relevant internally within my organisation, this information also applies externally when viewed through different lenses, such as industry peers or competitors themselves, considering similar actions but maybe not yet aware because they lack access/knowledge/insight into the specific details of shifts happening in the market space.

 Budget Constraints

-I know better than anyone else how much money I have to spend on various activities related directly towards accomplishing goals set forth during any given period (quarterly? yearly?).
+I know better than anyone else how much money I have to spend on activities directly related to accomplishing goals set for any given period (quarterly? yearly?).

-However, there’s always room left wide enough, allowing me to wiggle if necessary without compromising the financial planning process's integrity.
+However, there’s always room left wide enough, allowing me to wiggle if necessary without compromising the integrity of the financial planning process.
 But still don’t forget: “You get what you paid for”.

 Technology Utilisation